sai-pullabhotla/catatumbo/README.md

 * Support for embedded objects through the use of @Embedded and @Embeddable annotations.
 * Persisting of inherited fields of an Entity through the use of @MappedSuperClass annotation.
 * Optimistic Locking support through the use of @Version annotation.
+* Automatic timestamping (creation and modification) of entities using the @CreatedTimestamp and @UpdatedTimestamp annotations.
+* Support for multitenancy - ability to work with multiple namespaces.
 * Support for entity life cycle listeners (e.g. PreInsert, PostInsert callbacks)
 * Create, Retrieve, Update, Delete, Upsert (update or insert)
 * Support for executing GQL Queries.
 This includes: